albertobaraza/albertobaraza/README.md

 ## Hi there! 👋

 I'm Alberto, a Software Engineer who loves working with Data!
-I was lucky to be part of exciting projects/industries over the last 5 years, here are some insights of my journey:
+Here are some insights of my journey:

-- Designed, Developed and maintained the data infrastructure used as a foundation for Data Science and Data Analytics
+- Designed, developed, and maintained the data infrastructure used as a foundation for Data Science and Data Analytics
 - Managed data-intensive workloads of financial data (+1 million daily transactions of payments, invoices, etc)
 - Developed various data collection scripts and pipelines to populate multiple databases with statistics on global crop production, chemical structures, pesticides, internal chromatographic data, etc.